 A graded marking scale (A to F) is used.
 A is the top grade and F means Failed.

-Examination is only possible in terms when the course is taught.
+Spring - only in terms when the course is taught.

 The reading list consists of about 1000-1500 pages.